 These investments have many drawbacks that you don’t realize, and this makes it difficult to understand what is happening.
 More investors are becoming confused by variable annuities and don’t know what to do when they can’t access their money, experience losses, or realize that these products are not guaranteed.

-Situations like this are when you need to call the annuity loss attorneys at the Wolper Law Firm at 800.931.8452.
+Situations like this are when you need to call the annuity loss attorneys at the Wolper Law Firm, P.A. at 800.931.8452.
 We have the knowledge and experience to help you understand what is going on.

 What is a Variable Annuity?